joeygk1/Programming_Patterns_Final-Project/README.md

 ## 5. Steps to follow

-~~1.
+1.~~1.
 Create UML diagrams (ER, class, and activity diagrams).~~
-2. Create and populate the database.
+1. Create and populate the database.
-3. Design the user interface (GUI or Console).
+1. Design the user interface (GUI or Console).
-~~4.
+1.~~4.
 Implement the MVC architecture.~~
-5. Develop the core classes.
+1. Develop the core classes.
-6. Write test class(es) using JUnit to test the controller methods.
+1. Write test class(es) using JUnit to test the controller methods.
-8. Verify if CRUD operations implemented by the methods correctly update the database.
+1. Verify if CRUD operations implemented by the methods correctly update the database.
-9. Add internationalization features using at least two Locale objects.
+1. Add internationalization features using at least two Locale objects.
-10. Refactor the code to incorporate design patterns.
+1. Refactor the code to incorporate design patterns.

 ## 6. Project Deliverables

 ### 6.1 Deliverable 1 - Project Description:

 Submit a project idea, addressing the following points:
-~~* Scenario: Explain the scenario under which your project will operate.~~ ~~* Design Paradigm: List the functionalities you plan to demonstrate.~~ ~~* Expected Output: Describe the expected results and the actions the user can perform with your application.~~ ~~* Git Repository: Initialize a Maven project with valid `.gitignore`, and a `README.md` file for a project description.
+*~~Scenario: Explain the scenario under which your project will operate.~~ *~~* Design Paradigm: List the functionalities you plan to demonstrate.~~ *~~* Expected Output: Describe the expected results and the actions the user can perform with your application.~~ *~~* Git Repository: Initialize a Maven project with valid `.gitignore`, and a `README.md` file for a project description.
 Create a `doc` folder which contains diagrams and the the Deliverable 1 PDF.~~

 ### 6.2 Deliverable 2 - 50% Checkpoint: